kontenbase/kontenbase/packages/sdk/js/README.md

 ```

 ## CDN
-You can now use plain `<script>`s to import supabase-js from CDNs, like:
+You can now use plain `<script>`s to import kontenbase from CDNs, like:

 ```html
 <script src="https://cdn.jsdelivr.net/npm/@kontenbase/sdk"></script>